The Five Best Marijuana Stocks That Pay Dividends

 But in the case of these five marijuana dividend stocks, there’s more certainty and less volatility.
-That’s because although they’re exposed to the cannabis industry, they’re also diversified to withstand temporary shocks to the industry… While also being able to benefit from upswings.
+That’s because, although they’re exposed to the cannabis industry, they’re also diversified to withstand temporary shocks to the industry… while also being able to benefit from upswings.

 If you’re interested in other income-generating ways to make money with your investment dollars, we suggest signing up for our Wealthy Retirement e-letter.
-It’s the easiest way we know of to prepare for your future while working towards financial freedom.
+It’s the easiest way we know of to prepare for your future while working toward financial freedom.